2009 Notre Dame Fighting Irish football team: Connecticut

-Senior day for the Irish is bitter once again as the Fighting Irish are downed by the Huskies of Connecticut.
-Connecticut staged an 11-point comeback to tie the game in regulation at 20–20 and would got onto win the game 33–30 in the game's 2nd Overtime.
-Charlie Weis' seat as the Notre Dame Head Coach has gotten even hotter after their loss to the Huskies and many believe this will be the last game at Notre Dame stadium coached by Weis.
+Senior day for the Irish was bitter once again as the Fighting Irish were downed by the Huskies of Connecticut.
+Connecticut staged an 11-point comeback to tie the game in regulation at 20–20 and would go on to win the game 33–30 in the game's 2nd Overtime.
+Charlie Weis' seat as the Notre Dame Head Coach got even hotter after this loss to the Huskies and many believed this would be the last home game for Weis.